MackHatcher/nft-gallery/README.md

 [Video](https://youtu.be/tfggWxfG9o0)

+Note: Last minute bug found after latest push - seems like VS code is having an issue processing the .env variable, while my normal IDE (Webstorm) has no such issue.
+The workaround for now is simply hardcoding the API key instead of "process.env.REACT_APP_ALCHEMY_KEY", on lines 32-33 of NftGallery.jsx.

 When you first load the application, you will be greeted by the terminal's "AI". <br /> Once you've said your hello's, you'll be prompted to enter a wallet address.
 Once entered and submitted, the gallery will appear.